maestro-sasha-valdes/company-css/README.md

-# basic-template
+# compan-css

-This is the basic files to start coding a simple HTML/CSS/JS static web site.
+This is the basic files to start appliying a CSS to the index.html page.